strata-mvc/strata/guidebook/1.0/digging-in/controllers/06-controller-components.md

 menu_group: controllers
 ---

-Strata believes in the "thin controller - fat models" theorem in that Controllers should not contain much code at all where as Model should hold most of the application logic.
+Strata believes in the "thin controller - fat models" theorem in that Controllers should not contain much code at all whereas Model should hold most of the application logic.

 A method of inheriting behavior and simplifying Controller classes is to use [PHP Traits](http://php.net/manual/en/language.oop5.traits.php).

-You may then place all function which to not map to a routed action as part of a trait.
+You may then place all methods and concepts that do not relate to routed actions as part of multiple reusable traits.

 {% highlight php linenos %}
 <?php